-- Sampling testing capital expenditure at a lower testing threshold to verify that revenue costs have not been inappropriately capitalised; - Our testing examined invoices, capital expenditure authorisations, leases and other data that support capital additions.
-We reviewed the sample selected against the definition of capital expenditure in IAS16. - We reviewed any unusual journal pairings related to capital expenditure posted around the yearend i.e. where the debit is to capital expenditure and the credit to income and expenditure.
+- Sampling testing capital expenditure at a lower testing threshold to verify that revenue costs have not been inappropriately capitalised; - Examining invoices, capital expenditure authorisations, leases and other data that support capital additions.
+We reviewed the sample selected against the definition of capital expenditure in IAS16. - Reviewing any unusual journal pairings related to capital expenditure posted around the year-end i.e. where the debit is to capital expenditure and the credit to income and expenditure.